Francs-Tireurs et Partisans: Background

 Germany attacked the Soviet Union on 22 June 1941 in Operation Barbarossa.

-With this, the policy of the French Communist Party (Parti communiste français, PCF) policy switched to support for armed struggle against the German occupiers.
+With this, the policy of the French Communist Party (Parti communiste français, PCF) switched to support for armed struggle against the German occupiers.

 The National Front (Front national de l'indépendance de la France) was created as a French Resistance movement in the northern area in June 1941.

 The Front national was theoretically independent of the PCF, but in reality it was dominated by the PCF.

 At first the objectives were mainly political, taking advantage of the unstable situation under the occupying German army.

 Charles Tillon was put in charge of military matters.

 On 2 August 1941 Albert Ouzoulias was put in charge of the Bataillons de la Jeunesse, fighting groups that were being created by the Jeunesses Communistes.
 Soon after, Arthur Dallidet introduced him to Eugène Hénaff, who was responsible for the armed struggle under the direction of Tillon.

 In October 1941 the PCF decided to unify its armed groups into the Organisation spéciale.
 Hénaff joined the leadership of the PCF's Organisation Spéciale, where he was responsible for coordinating between the various armed units.
 He was a member of the Comité militaire national, which became the Francs-tireurs et partisans français (FTPF).